 In the late 1960s and early 1970s, institutional investors became enamored of 50 large, stable, fast-growing companies including such household names as General Electric, Xerox, Polaroid, and IBM.
 They were popularly called the Nifty Fifty.
 Because of their strong record of growth, valuation ratios seemed irrelevant; investors found them attractive at 50, 80, and even 100 times earnings.
 At the end of 1972, when the S&P 500 Index traded at a P/E of 20, the Nifty Fifty were trading at a P/E of 40.
 The popularity of the Nifty Fifty spurred a shift from value investing to a “growth at any price” paradigm.
 Sadly for many investors, company popularity did not translate into investment performance.

 The Nifty Fifty were great companies.
-But buying quality companies does not expose investors to a systematic factor that commands a risk premium.
+But buying quality companies does not expose investors to a systematic factor which commands a risk premium.
 Just as hiring great ballplayers at rocket-high salaries may be bad business decisions, buying quality stocks at high prices are likely to be bad investment decisions.

 Information That Counts

 Beane’s staff concluded that a ballplayer’s on-base percentage and slugging percentage are better predictors of offensive success than conventional box-score statistics.6 They also discovered players with moderate salary expectations who scored high on these overlooked metrics.
 Using these selection criteria allowed the Oakland A’s to increase their wins significantly, even in competition with richer teams.
 Lewis (2003, p.
-292) explained that the goal was not to have the highest on-base percentage but to win games as cheaply as possible: “And the way to win games cheaply is to buy the qualities in a baseball player that the market undervalues, and sell the ones that the market overvalues.”
+292) explained that the goal was not to have the highest on-base percentage but to win games as cheaply as possible.
+“And the way to win games cheaply is to buy the qualities in a baseball player that the market undervalues, and sell the ones that the market overvalues.”

 Are there statistical measures that can do for quality investing what the on-base and slugging percentages did for the Oakland Athletics’ performance?